bdeboe/isc-datafest/TUTORIAL.md

 How would you address this for real?

+:alert: There appears to be some variability in the quality of the trained model, depending on the random seed used as part of training, and also a late version upgrade since this exercise was first produced seems to have an impact.
+Please consider this a thorugh exercise if the numbers don't work out as well!

-#### Time Series modeling
+### Time Series modeling

-For our second model, we'll use the new Time Series modeling capability in InterSystems IRIS 2023.2.
+For our second model, we'll use the new Time Series modeling capability introduced in InterSystems IRIS 2023.2.
 This technique does not just look at the different attributes of a single observation (a row in the training dataset), but at a whole window of past observations.
 Therefore, the training data needs to include a date or timestamp column in order for the algorithm to know how to sort the data and interpret that window.
 This kind of model is well-suited for forecasting, including when there is some sort of seasonality in the data, such as weekly or monthly patterns that would otherwise not show up in single-row predictions.

 :information_source: Time Series modeling is currently only supported with the AutoML provider.

 The following commands will start from the walmart dataset we restructured using dbt.
-If you hadn't completed that exercise, navigate to the `dbt/datafest/` folder and run `dbt run` to make sure the source tables are properly populated.
+If you hadn't completed that exercise, navigate to the `dbt/datafest/` folder and use `dbt run` to make sure the source tables are properly populated.

 ```SQL
 SET ML CONFIGURATION %AutoML;